0mWindyBug/FileHide/README.md

 the pre filter is responsible to reduce overhead by filtering out uninteresting directory controls and returning FLT_PREOP_SUCCESS_NO_CALLBACK

-the post filter , which is invoked only for the directory controls with minor function code of query , is responsible for parsing the query results buffer and removing our file
+the post filter , which is invoked only for directory queries we care about , is responsibble for parsing the query results buffer structure and removing the file to hide

 ***************************
 # Demo